Some things u must have

 - Adventure Travel

-Luggage and bags: This is a tropical island, so warm clothes are the ticket.
+Luggage and bags: This is a tropical island, so cool easy to wear clothing is best.
 I try to take as little as possible and items that I can mix and match.

 Clothing/Shoes/Weather Gear: I usually where something that can go from any weather (if it is winter in NY, then I wear a pair of jeans, walking shoes, t-shirt with a sweather on tope and my jacket).
 I also carry my tooth brush (no morning breath here), something to read, glasses, contact case and travel solution, Tylenol (I usually get headaches during long flights).